A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: Evaluation Methods

 \subsection{Summary}

-The evaluation metrics discussed above need to be flexibly combined according to different tasks.
-They have their advantages and disadvantages.
-Sometimes, multiple evaluation methods can be used together to determine the performance of an NLG model.

 Human-centric evaluation is the most precise method for evaluating the quality of system-generated texts.
 It would be ideal when human resources permit, which unfortunately is not always the case.
-Thus this type of evaluation suffers from various weaknesses: 1) \textbf{Expensive and time-consuming}: the recruitment of evaluators, selection of personnel, cost of the evaluation, and other steps all require time and manpower, especially the evaluation tasks that can only be handled by domain experts; 2) \textbf{Maintaining quality control} \cite{ipeirotis2010quality,mitra2015comparing}: although the emergence of online crowd-sourcing platforms has eased the cost problem to a certain extent, we cannot guarantee the quality of personnel conducting online evaluations; 3) \textbf{Lack of consistency} \cite{van2020human}: due to the change of evaluation personnel, the reproducibility of the evaluation results may not be high, which leads to the inconsistency problem.
+Thus this type of evaluation suffers from various weaknesses: 1) \textbf{Expensive and time-consuming}: the recruitment and selection of evaluators, the setup of the evaluation and other steps all require time and manpower, especially for the evaluation tasks that can only be handled by domain experts; 2) \textbf{Maintaining quality control} \cite{ipeirotis2010quality,mitra2015comparing}: although the emergence of online crowd-sourcing platforms has eased the cost problem to a certain extent, the quality of personnel conducting online evaluations cannot always be guaranteed; 3) \textbf{Lack of consistency} \cite{van2020human}: the reproducibility of the evaluation results can be low due to the change of evaluation personnel, which leads to the inconsistency problem.

-Compared with human-centric evaluation metrics, automatic evaluation metrics are easy to use, fast to obtain results, and low-cost.
+Compared with human-centric evaluation metrics, automatic evaluation metrics are easy to use, fast to obtain results, and with low-cost.
 However, the evaluation of this type is less precise than human assessments.
-It is vital to develop automated evaluation methods comparable to the human level in the future.
-Semi-automatic evaluation metric combines the advantages of human-centric methods and automatic methods, but still require a lot of human judgments or labeling, which is also expensive and time-consuming.
+It is vital to develop automated evaluation methods comparable to the human level evaluation in the future.
+Semi-automatic evaluation metric combines the advantages of human-centric methods and automatic methods, but still require a lot of human judgments or labeling, which are expensive and time-consuming.
 One key future research direction is to develop a better way to augment human judgments with automatic evaluation, or vice versa, to obtain improved evaluation quality and diversity.

-When it comes to the CTG tasks, we not only need to use the above general evaluation metrics to evaluate the generated texts but also need specific metrics to evaluate whether the generated texts are consistent with the controlled elements.
-Generally speaking, the consistency of controlled elements and generated texts are relatively easy to measure in most cases; the challenges of text quality evaluation still lie in the general evaluation methods.
+When it comes to the CTG tasks, we not only need to use the general NLG evaluation metrics but also need specific metrics to evaluate whether the generated texts are consistent with the controlled elements.
+Generally speaking, the consistency of controlled elements and generated texts are relatively easy to measure in most cases.
+The main challenges of text quality evaluation still lie in the general evaluation methods.